madhujeetvalsa/page/content.md

 I know ki final answer is mimal de but I hope for the best.
 🪷💝🌺

-If miru kuda interested inte we can start talking on Instagram for that please accept the instagram request.
+If miru kuda interested inte we can start talking on Instagram for that accept the instagram request.
 And one thing miru ande the "time" in relationship I don't want ke miru mi studies miss chesi matladandi but ##once in a day## only 2 minutes from your 24 hours matladite that's makes my day better. and one thing miru na number Madhu ani save cheyochu because na full name is Madhujeet and current not a single one naku madhu ani pilvale.

 And if miku interest lekunte or any other reason I will respect your decision but is there any reason of ##wait for some time## and miru interested unte i will wait for you. we can start normal conversation in instagram.
-If is there any other person in your mind then i will respect your decision and ninu miku epudu contact cheyaniki try cheyanu at last is there any changes needs in me please Chepandi ninu dani mida works chesta and at last i want only one favor as what is the reason only one thing ninu me kanchali expect chesta at last adhi kidu miru direct instagram lo cheputa ante kuda okay or miru nandini akka toni chepte kuda it's okay.
+If is there any other person in your mind then i will respect your decision and ninu miku epudu contact cheyaniki try cheyanu at last is there any changes needs in me please Chepandi ninu dani mida works chesta and at last i want only one favor as what is the reason only one thing ninu me kanchali expect chesta at last adhi kudu miru direct instagram lo cheputa ante kuda okay or miru akka toni chepte kuda it's okay.

+If you don't likes me that's okay but as a well-wishers I give only one advice that's don't take any wrong decision please take some time and then take the final decision.

 But at last ninu chala ne wedding attend chesina close once nichali, friends and duram relatives ee kuda but first time mimal ni chusinanka I don't know ee do new feelings unlock ayindi I don't know ke aa feeling i cannot express that's feelings and happiness adhi ninu mi face cusinapudu that's was the feeling from my hearts as fully happy Thank you so much to introduce this feeling, Teju💝.

 At last , If mi decision na favor lo undani or against of my favor.
 But I will respect your decision endukante Ma parents nerpichinaru ki Respect every girl.

-And one more things for Nandini Akka Thank you so much and as well as Sorry.
-You have tried so much time and miru kuda try cheinde for that's Again Thank you so much and ninu miku chala message chesi pareshan chesinde for that's Sorry.

 ---